Shōchū - all about the Japanese distilled liquor | SUSHIYA sansaro

 How is Shōchū made?

-Similar to sake, Shōchū is made by fermenting a starch source and adding molds known as Kōji.
+Similar to Sake Shōchū is produced by fermenting a starch source and adding molds known as Kōji.

 Unlike sake, however, Shōchū is still distilled after fermentation and then stored for several months before being released to the market.
 The Kōji used for Shōchū is a special white Kōji.
 For very high-proof and strong Shōchū, yellow Kōji is also occasionally used, which is otherwise mainly used for the production of sake and is very sensitive.